PSPDFKit/PDFXKit/README.md

   `PDFXDocument+PSPDFKit.h`.

-* Some of the classes have a `...+Private.h` header for internal stuff, i.e. needed by PDFXKit classes internally but shouldn't be exposed publicly.
+* Some of the classes have a `...+Private.h` header for internal stuff, i.e. needed by PDFXKit classes internally but shouldn’t be exposed publicly.
   Example: `PDFXPage+Private.h`, exposes properties only allowed to be accessible by `PDFXDocument`.

 ## Known Issues

 **Conflicting gesture recognizers**.
-Your gesture recognizers might be in conflict with some of PSPDFKit's recognizers.
+Your gesture recognizers might be in conflict with some of PSPDFKit’s recognizers.
 If so, implement the `gestureRecognizer(_:shouldRecognizeSimultaneouslyWith:)` delegate method for the conflicting gesture recognizer and return `true`.